chandrashalini/chandrashalini/README.md

 # Hey, I'm Shalini Chandra!! 👩🏾‍💻
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=chandrashalini" alt="chandrashalini" /> </p>
 <img align='right' src='https://github.com/chandrashalini/shal/blob/main/data.gif' width='200"'>
 I'm a Data Science enthusiast who is passionate about digging raw data and turns into meaningful data .
 Always intrigued by visualizing how novel real-world problems can be solved just by critical thinking and innovation, nothing matters more than just acting at the right time.
-Some technologies I enjoy working with include Machine Learning, Deep Learning, Natural Language Processing, Data warehouse & Business Intelligence.
+Some technologies I enjoy working with include Machine Learning, Deep Learning, Natural Language Processing.

 **Updates:**

 🔭 I'm a graduate student studying Master's in Information Systems at Northeastern University, expecting to graduate in Dec 2021.

-🔭 I have completed my Co-op as a Quantitative Reasearch Analyst at GMO Investment, worked on time series asset data and developed new model for Bond and Currency
+🔭 I worked as an Asset Allocation Quantitative Co-op at GMO Investment,USA, analysed time series asset data and developed new model for Bond and Currency forecast

 🔭 I have almost 4 years of work experience as a Data Analyst and Application Development Analyst at Accenture, India

-🔭 Making for **Reinforcement Learning and Big Data Engineering**
+🔭 Making for **Natural Language Processing and Big Data Engineering**

 🔭 I am ready to take projects based on Data Science and Analytics, ping me if you need collaboration